Protests flare after Missouri police killing of armed black man

 BERKELEY, Mo.
 Protests flared into early Thursday in the St. Louis suburb where a white policeman fatally shot a black man who brandished a gun at a gas station on Tuesday night.

-A group of protesters marched onto Interstate 170 in the city of Berkeley, Missouri, around 7 p.m. on Wednesday, blocking traffic for roughly 45 minutes.
+A group of protesters marched onto Interstate 170 in the city of Berkeley, Missouri, around 7 p.m. on Wednesday (0100 a.m.
+BST on Thursday), blocking traffic for roughly 45 minutes.
 The demonstration followed a vigil at the Mobil On The Run gas station where the shooting occurred.

 Demonstrations that drew as many as 150 people were largely peaceful throughout the night, but at one point officers disrupted an attempt by several people to break into a beauty supply shop.